 One semester prior to the semester in which a student anticipates graduating, the student should:

-- Consult the Graduation page on the Graduate School’s website for deadlines, instructions on submitting his/her electronic dissertation, and doctoral hooding ceremony information.
+- Consult the Graduation page on the Graduate College's website for deadlines, instructions on submitting their electronic dissertation, and doctoral hooding ceremony information.

 Application to Graduate

 Students must: (1) complete academic requirements and (2) complete the official online Application to Graduate by the deadline for the semester in which they expect to graduate.
 Deadlines are firm and failure to meet them will delay students’ graduation until the following semester, when they must then submit a new application for their revised graduation date.

 All students applying to graduate will be assessed a non-refundable graduation application fee.
 The fee will be assessed each semester a student applies for graduation.

 The online Application to Graduate will allow a student to apply for graduation from both degree programs in a dual degree program.
 Each of the two programs must follow the certification processes and procedures necessary to facilitate the student’s graduation from their own program.

 In dual degree programs, students must be registered for at least one graduate credit that contributes to degree requirements in one of the two programs (as determined by the program) during the academic year in which they graduate with dual degrees.

 Students must be registered for at least one graduate credit that contributes to degree requirements (as determined by the graduate program) during the academic year in which they graduate from that program.
 Doctoral students must also complete degree requirements within a nine-year period unless they have an approved extension (see Maintaining Graduate Student Status, Time to Degree).
 They should contact their program offices for any additional program requirements or deadlines to be completed prior to graduation.